m-ld/m-ld-website/src/topics/securing-shared-information.md

 to collaborate on a project.
 Developing a protocol and software for this situation can bring about a big step for collaborating on the internet.*

+We're really looking forward to working towards an _open information society_ in collaboration with NLnet and its partners.

 NGI Assure is made possible with financial support from the European Commission's Next [Generation Internet programme](https://ngi.eu/).